 How do I care for my skin and hair?

-How do I eat with a halo brace?
+How do I swallow food, liquid, and pills in a halo brace?

-- Ask your caregiver if you can crush or break your pills: This may make them easier to swallow.
+- Ask your healthcare provider if you can crush or break your pills.
+This may make them easier to swallow.

-- Rest when you need to: It is normal to feel more tired than usual.
-Ask your caregiver when you can return to work or school.
+- Rest when needed.
+It is normal to feel more tired than usual.
+Ask your healthcare provider when you can return to work or school.

-- Do not drive a vehicle or ride a bike while you wear your halo brace: You also may have limits on heavy lifting and exercise.
-Ask your caregiver about other limits on daily activities.
+- Do not drive a vehicle or ride a bike while you wear your halo brace.
+You also may have limits on heavy lifting and exercise.
+Ask your healthcare provider about other limits on daily activities.

-- Follow your physical therapy instructions: Your caregiver may want you to go to physical therapy.
-A physical therapist will help you with special exercises to make your bones and muscles stronger.
+- Follow your physical therapy instructions.
+Your healthcare provider may want you to go to physical therapy.
+A physical therapist teaches you exercises to make your bones and muscles stronger.

-How do I sleep with a halo brace?
+How do I sleep in a halo brace?

-- Increase your comfort: Ask your caregiver if you can place a small pillow or rolled towel under your head or neck to help you sleep.
-Your caregiver also may order pain or sleep medicines if needed.
+- Increase your comfort.
+Ask your healthcare provider if you can place a small pillow or rolled towel under your head or neck to help you sleep.
+Your healthcare provider also may order pain or sleep medicines if needed.